 Impact on Artist Revenue and Control

 Independent distribution not only increases the potential revenue for artists but also enhances their control over their careers.
-This shift allows artists to make decisions about where and how their music is sold, who it’s marketed to, and how it’s priced.
-Such control can lead to more strategic and personal connections with their audience, potentially leading to more dedicated fans.
+This shift allows artists to decide where and how their music is sold, who it’s marketed to, and how it’s priced.
+Such control can foster more strategic and personal connections with their audience, potentially resulting in more dedicated fans.
 Moreover, artists retain a larger share of their earnings compared to traditional models, where profits are often diluted by intermediaries.

 Connect Artists with Platforms